Weighted linearization of vector fields via a formal Moser trick: Introduction

-One can often make a judicious choice of the interpolating family $A_t$ based on the particular structure of a given problem, thus finding a solution $X_t$ to the differential equation $\f{dA_t}{dt} + \lie_{X_t} A_t = 0$ that can be integrated to produce the desired $\varphi_t$.
-Originally developed by Moser in the context of volume-preserving geometry \cite{moser_volume_1965}, Moser's trick can be used to give very short proofs of the Darboux theorem \cite{weinstein_symplectic_1969} and Morse lemma \cite{palais_morse_1969}; it also facilitates Bursztyn--Lima--Meinrenken's proof that Euler-like vector fields are linearizable along submanifolds, and Meinrenken's proof that weighted Euler-like vector fields are weighted-linearizable.
+Integrating $X_t$ to its flow then produces the desired $\varphi_t$.
+Originally developed by Moser in the context of volume-preserving geometry \cite{moser_volume_1965}, Moser's trick can be used to give very short proofs of the Darboux theorem \cite{weinstein_symplectic_1969} and Morse lemma \cite{palais_morse_1969}.
+It also facilitates Bursztyn--Lima--Meinrenken's proof that Euler-like vector fields are linearizable along submanifolds, and Meinrenken's proof that weighted Euler-like vector fields are conjugate to their corresponding weighted Euler vector fields.